zahlenhelfer/marp-terraform-course/PITCHME.md

 # <!-- fit --> Terraform 1.0 with AWS

-### Hosted by Marcus Ross for CGI
+### Infrastructure as Code

-**Version:** 1.0.4
+**Version:** 1.0.5

 ---

-# Course Details
+# Course Details 1/2

-We have two sessions (days) to cover the agenda.
+We have three days to cover the agenda.

-- Session 1 @ 9AM-4PM Terraform Fundamentals and AWS Core Services
-- Session 2 @ 9AM-4PM Terraform Advanded and more AWS Services
+- Module 01 - Overview
+- Module 02 - Installation and first steps
+- Module 03 - Virtual Private Cloud (VPC)
+- Module 04 - More foundational terraform development
+- Module 05 - EC2 Instances with Terraform
+- Module 06 - Datasources and Terraform
+- Module 07 - S3 with Terraform

 ---

+# Course Details 2/2

+- Module 08 - Remote-State Files with S3
+- Module 09 - Route53 with Terraform
+- Module 10 - Relational Database Services (RDS) with Terraform
+- Module 11 - Use and develop Modules with Terraform
+- Module 12 - Manage Dev/Stage/Prod with Terraform
+- Module 13 - IAM with Terraform
+- Module 14 - EKS Kubernetes with Terraform

+---

 # Goals of the Course

-- use Terrafrom to deploy some Infrastructure
+- use Terrafrom to deploy  Infrastructure in AWS
+- getting a refresh on AWS services
 - Hands-On Time

-- getting a refresh on AWS services
+---

+# <!-- fit --> MOD 01 - Overview

 ---